syntithenai/hermod/README.md

 This repository provides a framework for building voice based applications.

 It was created to simplify integrating custom speech services into a website.
-Demo [https://edison.syntithenai.com](https://edison.syntithenai.com)

 It can also be used to build standalone alexa like devices that do not need a network.